portworx/px-docs/developer/kubernetes-dev.md

 # instruct Kubernetes to install Portworx on mynode1, mynode2 and mynode3 cluster nodes
 kubectl label nodes mynode1 mynode2 mynode3 px/dev=true
 ```

+NOTE: One can label the nodes either before or after applying the YAML-spec.